Efe Obada: Washington Commanders

 On 14 March 2024, Obada re-signed with the Commanders on another one-year contract.
-He placed on physically unable to perform before the season opener and was activated on 12 October 2024.
-Obada was released on 5 November 2024, and re-signed with their practice squad the following day.
+He placed on physically unable to perform before the season opener and was activated on 12 October.
+Obada was released on 5 November and re-signed with their practice squad the following day.

+Retirement

+Having been without a team in the 2025 season, Obada officially announced his retirement on 12 August 2026.
+Coinciding with his retirement, Obada was announced as club ambassador of the London Guard, an expansion team for the European Football Alliance.